 Having only been to London twice, once for a day and once for work, I was ridiculously excited to explore the city and decided to add an extra day.
 That was, at least, the plan, because before I knew it I had booked my return ticket for Saturday instead of Sunday morning.
 When you fly with airlines like Easy Jet luggage and mistakes are never a good idea, because they will cost you dearly.
 After having waited too long to book in the first place, my ticket price was already up by quite a bit, I decided I was too broke to change it.
 Luckily I also decided that it was worth a call and I managed to get the one truly wonderful Easy Jet lady on the phone who agreed to change my flight without charging me for it.
 This is not the rule, but rather a lovely exception!
 Still when in doubt, always call and try to speak to a human being instead of crying over a website.

 Afterwards, I learned that in order to get from Gatwick to town you have to buy a ticket for the Gatwick Express Train, an additional £30 expense I hadn’t budgeted for.
-Just take that into consideration when you decide on an airport, you can get to town from Heathrow with the regular tube which will be a lot cheaper.
+Read this post for some real tips on how to travel London on a Budget and take my story into consideration when you decide on an airport, you can get to town from Heathrow with the regular tube which will be a lot cheaper.
 First lesson learned.
 Oh well… here are some other things I learned while in London.

 Over & Under